Home | Trips | About Trips | Dates & Prices | About Us | Photos | Reservations | Contact Us

 Their hunts are highly co-operative and coordinated efforts.
 Sometimes a hunt will take just minutes and at other times they last for several hours.

 This population was designated as ‘threatened’ by COSEWIC in 2001, and currently numbers approximately 250 animals.
-Transient killer whales are long-lived and are considered to be at risk because of their small population size, their very low reproductive rate (one calf every five years) and their extremely high levels of chemical contaminants that are persistent, bioaccumulative and toxic.
+These killer whales are long-lived and are considered to be at risk because of their small population size, their very low reproductive rate (one calf every five years) and their extremely high levels of chemical contaminants that are persistent, bioaccumulative and toxic.
 The high contaminant levels are a result of contaminant bioaccumulation in their prey.
-This population of Killer whales is currently listed as Threatened under Canada's Species at Risk Act.
+This population of killer whales is currently listed as Threatened under Canada's Species at Risk Act.

 Offshore Killer whales are the least known of the three ecotypes of the northeastern Pacific Ocean.